appwriters-dev/appwriters-dev/src/lib/posts/2023-05-10-flappwrite-magic-auth.md

 Appwrite, is a backend service that provides developers with easy-to-use APIs to store, manage, and authenticate user data in their applications.
 In this blog post, we'll explore how to set up Magic URL based authentication in your Flutter app using Appwrite.

+You can start by creating a new Flutter project or use an existing one.

 ## Android Configuration

-Open, `AndroidManifest.xml` for the project and add the following configuration inside the `<activity android:name=".MainActivity" ...`.
+Open, `AndroidManifest.xml` for the project and add the following configuration inside the `<activity android:name=".MainActivity"`.
 Replace `[PROJECT_ID]` with your own project ID.
+This one is different than the config you setup for OAuth2 authentication.

 ```xml
 <!-- add this metadata -->